misiektoja/instagram_monitor/docs/usage.md

 <a id="follower-churn-detection"></a>
 ## Follower Churn Detection

-When enabled, the tool fetches the full list of followers and followings on **every check** (not just when counts change) and compares usernames to detect changes.
-This is useful for scenarios where:
+Follower churn detection downloads the complete follower and following lists on every check.
+It compares usernames even when the total counts have not changed.
+This can detect cases where:

-- Someone unfollows and someone else follows at the same time (count stays the same)
+- one account unfollows while another follows, so the count stays the same
-- You want to track exactly who followed/unfollowed even without count changes
-- You need comprehensive monitoring of all follower/following activity
+- a username changes without changing the total count

 To enable follower churn detection: